Confused about where to exchange dollars for euros in Ireland? Vagabond to the rescue!

 To Be Aware Of When Exchanging Currency

-When exchanging money be mindful that you’ll never be sold the mid-market rate.
-So claims of 0% commission sound great, but be warned that the exchange rate might not be so good!
+When exchanging money, be mindful that you’ll never be sold the mid-market rate.
+Claims of 0% commission sound great.
+But be warned that the exchange rate might not be so good!

-Also, try and avoid taking out more than you’ll spend.
-As you get hit with the exchange charge twice if you try and change it back to the original currency.
+Pro Tip: try to avoid taking out more cash than youll spend.
+You’ll get hit with the exchange charge twice if you try and change it back to the original currency.

 Can I use US money in Ireland?